kindspirit/better_bind_polyfill/README.md

 S.call(s)// should be "", but since s.constructor==String, polyfill creates another String object
 ```

-But since there is never any reason to use .call() or .apply() with a bound function, most of the time that doen't matter.
+But since there is never any reason to use .call() or .apply() with a bound function, most of the time that doesn't matter.